UK backs global accounting rules, wants 'prudence' back

 They argued it could help banks mask any problems they were suffering, a particular concern given banks were given a clean bill of health just before taxpayers had to rescue them in the 2008 financial crisis.

-One of the critics, Tim Bush of shareholder pressure group Pirc, challenged the IASB rules in a 24-page letter in 2010 in his role as member of a UK Accounting Standards Board committee.
+One of the critics, Tim Bush of shareholder pressure group Pirc, challenged the legality of the IASB rules in a 24-page letter in 2010.
+Bush had no immediate comment on Thursday.

 Britain's government is "entirely satisfied that the concerns expressed are misconceived", consumer affairs minister Jo Swinson said in a statement on Thursday.